 - The pharmacy contractor must ensure the service is accessible, appropriate and sensitive to the needs of all service users.
 The service must also be delivered ensuring all appropriate infection control and risk management procedures are followed with respect to COVID-19.
 No eligible service user shall be excluded or experience particular difficulty in accessing this service, with regards to protected characteristics or age.

-- Any patient who is identified as suitable to be included under the criteria but where the smallest / largest cuff available does not fit and therefore an accurate blood pressure cannot be obtained, should be directed to their GP.
+- Any person who is identified as suitable to be included under the criteria but where the smallest / largest cuff available does not fit and therefore an accurate blood pressure cannot be obtained, should be directed to their GP.

 Register to provide the service